On the summit of Monte Castro, surrounded by the Nebrodi mountains, there's an ancient village overlooking the sea and the Aeolian Islands.

-San Marco d’Alunzio (Messina) it developed in the fourth century BC under the Greek Domination, known since antiquity under the name of Alontion.
-In the historical center we find twenty-two churches and other centers for cultural interest.
+San Marco D’Alunzio (Messina) emerged in the 4th century BC under Greek domination and was known as Alontion.
+Its historic centre has twenty-two churches and other sites of cultural interest.

 In the highest part of the town, you can visit the ruins of the Castello di San Marco, built by Roberto Guiscardo in 1061 over a pre-existing castle.

 In the lower part of the village, the Chiesa di San Marco Evangelista stands on a pre-existing structure of an entirely different type: the Tempio di Ercole, built in the Doric style with a rectangular plan.
 The remains of the temple’s cella are inside the church.
 Another artistic gem is the Chiesa di San Teodoro, also known as the Badia Piccola and connected to the Benedictine monastery which today houses the Museo Bizantino-Normanno.
 Here you can really get a feeling for the history which made this small Sicilian village great over the centuries.

 The beauty of the Chiesa di San Teodoro is due to the Byzantine decoations: it has a Greek-cross plan and a central octagonal space with eight enormous supporting pillars.
 The entire area is surmounted by a paved floor reserved for the cloistered nuns who could attend Mass without being seen by the faithful.
 There are beautiful frescoes, such as the one depicting the Madonna with delicate hands, whose face has unfortunately been lost; the base features a representation of the separation between heaven and earth symbolised by the Four Doctors of the Orthodox Church: San Giovanni Crisostomo, San Gregorio Nazianzeno, San Basilio Magno and Sant’Attanasio.